 Regardless of whether you are introducing a speaker, running a meeting, giving a report, interjecting in a forum, presenting an award, receiving an award or giving the key note address, remember this bottom line:

-• Be respectful of your audience's time and interest.
+Be respectful of your audience's time and interest.
 Know why they are there and what they want to hear.
 Know what is most valuable to them and present it.
 Don't overstay your welcome.
+Have humility.

 For example: